colediggins/CRONOS_Fao56_adjustment/README.md

 - This code can be found in the Juypter notebook "FAO56_CRONOS.ipynb"

 ## Authors
-The library was developed at the Olahoma State University Soil Physics Lab by:
+The library was developed at the Oklahoma State University Soil Physics Lab by:

 - Cole Diggins